snobear/mugsy/README.md

 #### Notes

 - inotify is used to detect real-time file changes via [py watchdog](https://pypi.python.org/pypi/watchdog)
+- The list of directories to monitor in the example config should not be considered complete from a security perspective.
+You should monitor ALL directories on your system, but this can get noisy.
+Please submit an issue to suggest any changes to the default list.
-- mugsy is a stand-alone executable.
+- Mugsy is a stand-alone executable.
 Your system does not need to have python installed for it to run, thanks to [cx_freeze](http://cx-freeze.sourceforge.net/).
 So theoretically, mugsy could be built for cross-platform use.

 #### Contributing
 Pull requests, bug reports, and feature requests are encouraged.